Animal Shelter Task Force

 The City of Liberty is Requesting Qualifications for Design-Build Teams for a new animal shelter on City-owned property.
 The City will contract with a design-build team to complete the animal shelter project.
-Request for Qualifications Details»
+Request for Qualifications Details has closed.

 The Animal Shelter Task Force visited two recent City of Liberty construction projects -- the Utilities Operations Center and Fire Station #1 -- to gather ideas for the new animal shelter.
 They also visited a possible site for the shelter near the Utilities Operations Center.